rishabkumar7/the-devops-guide/version-control/README.md

 ## What is a Version Control System?

 Version control is the ability to understand the various changes that happened to the code over time (and possibly roll back).
 All these are enabled by using a version control system such as Git.
-A Git repository can live on one’s machine, but it usually lives on a central online or on-prem repository
+A Git repository can live on one’s machine, but it usually lives on a central online or on-prem repository.
 Benefits are:

-• Collaborate with other developers
+- Collaborate with other developers
-• Make sure the code is backed-up somewhere
+- Make sure the code is backed-up somewhere
-• Make sure it’s fully viewable and auditable
+- Make sure it’s fully viewable and auditable

 You might ask why Git?
 Git is a de facto standard.
 Git is the most broadly adopted tool of its kind.
 Vast numbers of developers already have Git experience and a significant proportion of college graduates may have experience with Git.